VinceMarron/style_transfer/README.md

 # Style Transfer as Optimal Transport

-## Demonstrates how to perform style transfer with l2-Wasserstein distance as loss function.
+## Demonstrates how to perform style transfer with L2-Wasserstein distance as loss function.

 1. A 'style' image is fed into the vgg network and the first two moments of the feature activations (means and covariances) are extracted as a representation of the style.
 2. A 'subject' image is fed into the same network and similar statistics are extracted.
 3. The [Wasserstein metric](https://en.wikipedia.org/wiki/Wasserstein_metric) between these parametrized distributions is used as a distance/loss function.
 4. Optimization is conducted to minimized this distance.

+Considering only the first two moments of the activations implicitly assumes the activations follow Gaussian distributions.
+This is not always true.

 Please let me know if you would be interested in more explanation/theory behind this formulation.